cph-ms782/Review_week39/4.Exam-preparation-exercise-about-AJAX-CORS-and-SVG/Exampreparation-exercise-about-AJAX-CORS-and-SVG.md

 * Explain about the Object Model, and why it’s (very) relevant for modern Web-development
+**Easy testing, debugging, and maintenance
+It’s reusable
+It’s sharable**

 * Explain (using an example of your own choice) about JavaScript events, and Event Bubbling
+Events wait for user actions

 * Elaborate on how JSON or XML supports communication between subsystems, even when the subsystems are implemented on diﬀerent platforms.
+**They're standards, and standards makes coomunication possible**

 * Explain the topic AJAX and how it has changed the way modern web-applications are created
+**AJAX are asyncron and can come at any moment, not waiting for a server to feed data.
+It makes it possible to fetch data without reloading webpage**

 * Explain the Same Origin Policy (for AJAX), and different ways to work around it
+**SOP prevent cross origin data fetching.
+To get around it you can spedify which (other) webpages are cleared for feeding data**

 # Exam preparation exercise about AJAX, CORS and SVG (SP5_AJAX_CORS